-Getting legitimate entry into Equatorial Guinea may be where your problems start.
-Procuring a visa can be difficult, as processing times may be long and you might require the invitation of an organization to be let into the country.
+Visa processing times for Equatorial Guinea may take longer than expected, and you might require the invitation of an organization to be let into the country.
 You might experience questioning and scrutiny at the airport.

-Be aware that officials in Equatorial Guinea make travellers carry an international vaccination certificate when both entering and exiting the country.
+Officials in Equatorial Guinea make travelers carry an international vaccination certificate when entering and exiting the country.
 Officials will check passengers for this document on flights.
-If you do not have this paperwork, you will be fined 5,000 CFA, and if you are arriving in the country, you may not be allowed out of the airport.
+If you do not have this paperwork, you will be fined, and if you're arriving in the country, you may not be allowed out of the airport.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.